YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 | 698.5,  460.  | 959.,   0.    |
 | 1079.,  719.  | 959., 719.    |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by manually selecting the `src` and `dst` points from the strightline test image and its warped counterpart to verify that the lines appear straight and parallel in the warped image.

 ![alt text][image5]

-The test image after warping appears to look as,
+The test image after warping appears to look pretty good as,

 ![alt text][image6]

 ### 7. Find lane pixels through window search (1st polynomial fit)

-Two 200-pixel wide windows are placed in two halves (left/right) of the images hose initial locations are found through peak histogram search.
-From there, the window will be moved left/right based on the mean lane pixels locations in the current windows.
+Two 200-pixel wide windows are placed in two halves (left/right) of the images whose initial locations are found through peak histogram search.
+From there, the window will be moved left/right based on the mean pixels locations in the current windows.
-After lane pixels are found, a 2nd polynomial fit to lines in both side describes how roughly they are located, which created two searching areas for refining search in the next stage.
+After potenital lane pixels are located in all windoes, a 2nd polynomial fit to lines in both side describes how roughly they are located, which created two searching areas for refining search in the next stage.

 ![alt text][image7]

 ### 8. Refine polynomial fit

 Based on the windowed-search in the previous stage, the missing lane pixels can be better include in the resultant polynomial search zone.
 This zone is re-fit by another 2nd order polynomial.
-And the result is fantastic as shown below.
+And the result is fantastic as below.

 ![alt text][image8]